TheBevyFlock/bevy_new_2d/docs/design.md

 By encapsulating the spawning of a game object in a function, you save on boilerplate code and can easily change the behavior of spawning.
-An observer is an elegant way to then trigger this function from anywhere in your code.
+A custom command is an elegant way to then indirectly call this function from anywhere in your code.

-A limitation of this approach is that calling code cannot extend the spawn call with additional components or children.
+A limitation of this approach is that calling code cannot extend the spawn call with additional components or children, as custom commands don't return `Entity` or `EntityCommands`.
+This kind of usage will be possible in future Bevy versions.
-If you know about a better pattern, please let us know!

 ## Dev tools